Vatsim-Scandinavia/handover/README.md

 ## Handover
-Centralized Handover with OAuth2, using `Laravel 9`.
+Centralised Handover with OAuth2, using `Laravel 9`.
 Created by [Daniel L.](https://github.com/blt950) (1352906) and [Matan B.](https://github.com/MatanBudimir) (1375048).
 An extra special thanks to VATSIM UK's open source core system which helped us on the right track with this one.

 ## Prerequisites
 - An environment that can host PHP websites, such as Apache, Ngnix or similar.